DoubleML/doubleml-for-py/CONTRIBUTING.md

 ### Checklist for Pull Requests (PR)
 - [x] The title of the pull request summarizes the changes made.
-- [x] The PR contains a detailed description of all changes and additions.
+- [x] The PR contains a detailed description of all changes and additions (you may want to comment on the diff in GitHub).
 - [x] References to related issues or PRs are added.
-(you may want to comment on the diff in GitHub).
 - [x] The code passes all (unit) test (see below for details).
 To check, please run
 ```bash